3093FengMing/WorldTranslationExtractor/README.md

 1. Keep duplicate keys.
 2. Backup the world.
 3. Supports signs on 1.19+.
-4. Supports command in the command blocks.
+4. Supports command blocks.
+5. Supports beehive and bee nest.
+6. Supports chiseled bookshelves.
-5. Convert to standard JSON format to generate language file.
+7. Convert to standard JSON format to generate language file.

 ## Original Readme

+The underlined and bold text means that this feature is newly added.

 Here is the original `README.md`: